nyxkn/godot-draw3d/README.md

 ## Installation

+You can download this project from Godot's asset library or by cloning this repository.

-Simply grab `Draw3D.gd` and place it somewhere in your project.
+Then simply grab `Draw3D.gd` and place it somewhere in your project.

 This script provides a custom node called `Draw3D`, which you can then add to your scene from the `Add Child Node` menu in the editor.